lgshub/overcooked-mappo/README.md

 # overcooked-mappo
-a combination of MAPPO and Overcooked environment using Gym API
+We apply MAPPO in Overcooked environment using Gym API.